 Hepatitis C Medications

 - Interferon, given by injection, is a genetically engineered product based on natural immune system proteins found in the body.
+No longer part of hepatitis C treatment.

 - Ribavirin is an oral antiviral medication used in combination with interferon and HCV inhibitors to treat hepatitis C. Ribavirin alone is not effective against HCV, but helps to enhance the antiviral effects of treatment.

-- HCV inhibitors, also called direct acting antivirals (DAAs), are approved to treat chronic hepatitis C.
+- HCV inhibitors, also called direct-acting antivirals (DAAs), are approved to treat chronic hepatitis C.

 - Current standard of care: The current standard of care is a combination of HCV inhibitors with and without ribavirin.